OpenID Connect Reconcile Lambda

 }

-This lambda must contain a function named reconcile that takes at least three parameters, a fourth parameter is optional.
+This lambda must contain a function named reconcile that takes at least three parameters, the fourth and fifth parameters are optional.
 The parameters that the lambda is passed are:

 The two FusionAuth objects are well documented in the User API and Registration API documentation.